Qovery/documentation/website/docs/using-qovery/configuration/cloud-service-provider/digital-ocean.md

 </Steps>

 Well done!!
-You now have your Digital Ocean `access key id`, `secret access key` and `personal token`; It's time to connect Qovery to your AWS account.
+You now have your Digital Ocean `access key id`, `secret access key` and `personal token`; It's time to connect Qovery to your Digital Ocean account.

 #### Use Digital Ocean credentials with Qovery